 These crepes are delicious served as a dessert or treat.
 The traditional way to serve them is with lemon and sugar.
 You could use ‘regular’ (cane) sugar, but my all-time favourite is coconut sugar.
 It has the most beautiful, caramel-like flavour which works so well in crepes.
 As an added bonus, unlike cane sugar, it’s low GI and nutrient-rich.
 It contains B vitamins, potassium, magnesium, zinc and iron!

 Lil’ L loves to serve his crepes with a drizzle of Sweet Freedom Choc Shot.
-We tried Choc Shot for the first time last month when it arrived in our subscription box from The Vegan Kind, and it’s been a huge hit with the family!
-While it tastes totally decadent, I was pleased to find that contains only natural ingredients, is free of cane sugar and low GI ♥
+We tried Choc Shot for the first time last month when it arrived in our subscription box from The Vegan Kind.
+While it tastes decadent, I was pleased to find that contains only natural ingredients, is free of cane sugar and low GI ♥

 1 tsp baking powder